takshaktiwari/imager/README.md

 # Introduction

 This package gives you three different tools, which are useful to fake, seed, generate placeholders and manipulate images.
-These tools are named as Picsum (provides images to seed database, or helps in creating model factories), Placeholder (generates placeholder images for specific location in different sizes and colours), Imager (manipulates images in desired sizes, can be used to resize an image if you don't want to cut any of edge of the images).
+These tools are named as Picsum (provides images to seed database, or helps in creating model factories), Placeholder (generates placeholder images for specific location in different sizes and colors), Imager (manipulates images in desired sizes, can be used to resize an image if you don't want to cut any of edge of the images).
 These manipulations can be also called from the URL.

 ## Quick Start